ShiroNatsu22/docker-spring/README.md

 # To initialize project for the first time
     make up && make build-jar

-# To create certificates to use HTTPS execute into docker container and fill the information:
+# To create certificates to use HTTPS execute
-## Move generated certificate to src/main/resources and configure application.properties
+    make create-cert
-    keytool -genkeypair -alias certs -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore certs.p12 -validity 3650
+## Follow the instructions.
+While the configuration is done  configure application.properties following the instructions inside the file

 # To view live logs.
 To use another Makefile command use another instace of terminal
     make up-logs